christophersaldanha/Aerial-GCP-Pose-Estimation/README.md

 Mount the Google Drive dataset shortcut.

 Run the provided Google Colab notebook cells in order.

+If using other IDE's or any errors kindly run -> **pip install -r requirements.txt**

 The script will automatically clean the data, train for 15 epochs, and output _predictions.json.
 _